eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 ![My portfolio on portfoliocharts.com](/raw/img/blog/2021/investing/portfolio-charts/my-portfolio.png)

-Drawdowns are a measure of downside volatility, so concretely, how much of a drop in portfolio value I could see.
+**Drawdown** is a measure of downside volatility, so concretely, how much of a drop in portfolio value I could see from a peak and for how long.
-The chart below shows the **historical** drawdowns that my built portfolio would have seen, with the deepest being a 44% drop in value and taking 2 years to recover.
+The chart below shows the **historical** drawdowns that my built portfolio would have seen from 1970 to 2015.
+The deepest drawdown was a 44% drop and took 2 years to recover.
 The longest drawdown took 10 years to recover.
 This data takes into account inflation (France in this case), so a drawdown needs to return back to the previous peak value but adjusted for inflation.

 ![Drawdowns profile of my portfolio on portfoliocharts.com](/raw/img/blog/2021/investing/portfolio-charts/drawdowns.png)

-The many other charts include those allowing you to plan financial independence.
+The many other charts include those allowing you to plan **financial independence**.
 The chart below shows that if I invest 30% of my income in this portfolio, I could retire in 18-28 years (aged 43-53).
 This assumes my monthly income now will be enough for me then when adjusted for (French) inflation, but this likely won't be enough for any dependent children.
 More details [here](https://portfoliocharts.com/portfolio/financial-independence/)